Cat Spotting in Ainoshima ็›ธๅณถ

 Ainoshima ็›ธๅณถ

 The cats wander around the port and the nearby residence area.
-It is polite not to trespass their properties.
+During your time on the island, every moment offers an excellent opportunity to take photos of their tiny interactions.

 Visited